busybox11/NowPlaying-for-Spotify/readme.md

 This is a Spotify Connect visualizer, which has had its codebase made in half a day.

+This project is licensed under GNU GPL-3.0 license.

 Website: [nowplaying.ga](https://nowplaying.ga)

 Personal Discord account: `@busybox#2540`